 This post was updated on May 17, 2020.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.

 I knew coming into this travel journey that the realities of long term family travel can be a bit stressful at times.
 I knew what we were signing up for.
 And I also knew that we are incredibly blessed to have this opportunity to be on the road full time.

-But it would be deceiving to have people believe that this lifestyle is perfect 100% of the time.
+But it’s inauthentic to show people that this lifestyle is perfect 100% of the time.
 Like any family life, we have our ups and downs.
 I shouldn’t only show the pretty sides of traveling full time with kids.
 Instead, I need to also show the realities of long term family travel.

-One truth I’ve come to realize as we uncover the realities of long term family travel is that baggage isn’t just the physical bags that carry your clothes and effects.
-It’s also the emotional junk you’ve acquired over the years.
+As we uncover the realities of long term family travel, I realize that baggage isn’t just the physical bags that carry our clothes and effects.
+It’s also the emotional junk we’ve acquired over the years.

 We spent a good amount of energy prior to our trip purging the physical things we didn’t need.
 The physical possessions that we own now can fit comfortably into a 17 foot Uhaul truck.
-But in our process of minimizing, we forgot to also minimize the insecurities, worries, and hang ups that occupy our minds on a daily basis.
+But in our process of minimizing, we forgot to also minimize the non-tangible things.
+These are the insecurities, worries, and hang ups that occupy our minds on a daily basis.

 The work-life balance struggle